IF YOU ARE UNABLE TO PAY YOUR RENT BECAUSE OF THE COVID-19 CRISIS, YOU HAVE UNTIL JANUARY 31 TO PAY YOUR MISSED RENT.

 Sheriff Evictions: As of 3/16/2020, the San Francisco Sheriff’s office is not executing eviction orders until further notice.

 Public and Affordable Housing: The SF Housing Authority says that they are honoring the local moratorium.
 Additionally, the CARES Act is a partial eviction moratorium that applies to most federally-subsidized affordable housing, including (but not limited to) public housing, Section 8, LIHTC, HOPWA, and Section 202 for the elderly, as well as rental properties with federally-backed loans.
 The CARES Act prohibits eviction filings for non-payment of rent or the charging of late fees between March 27 and July 24, 2020.
-For more information, see the National Housing Law Project’s detailed summary here.
+For more information, see the National Housing Law Project’s detailed summary here or the Consumer Finance Protection Bureau’s video and page on Protections for Renters.
+Additionally, HUD has created two guides titled “Addressing Tenant Concerns During the COVID-19 National Emergency,” one for HUD public housing and voucher residents, and one for HUD multifamily residents.

 If you are applying for affordable housing in San Francisco, all lotteries will go on as scheduled, but they are now only accepting online applications.
 See this page for more information.

-SROs: On March 10th, the Department of Public health ordered that Residential hotels are required to clean all common areas and frequently touched surfaces (including shared bathrooms, kitchens, lobbies, doorknobs, light switches, etc.) at least once per day and more as needed.
-They must provide hand sanitizers in all common gathering areas such as the kitchen, bathroom, computer lounge, and provide soap in a dispenser in all communal sinks.
-They must keep a compliance log for all common areas - a log that records areas cleaned, date, time, and cleaning staff initials.
+On March 10, the Department of Public health ordered that residential hotels are required to clean all common areas and frequently touched surfaces at least once per day and more as needed.
 The minimum cleaning standards can be found here.